Quickstart

 Next, create a vault that will only apply to components installed on ivy:

-touch secrets/ivy.toml
+touch attributes/ivy.toml

 Insert the following content in it: